athiththan11/Hydrogen-CLI/README.md

 ### Datasource

-#### Usage

 `Datasource` commands are used to alter and configure `master-datasource.xml` of WSO2 servers for the following use-cases

-* Replace AM_DB H2 datasource with other supported datasources.
+- Replace AM_DB H2 datasource with other supported datasources.
 For example: MySQL, Postgre, MSSQL etc.
-* Configure AM, UM & REG datasources
+- Configure AM, UM & REG datasources

 You can list all available `datasource` commands by executing `hydrogen datasource --help`.